 6. Garnish with the green onion tops and cilantro.
 You can also garnish with salsa and avocado.
 Serve with tortillas or corn chips.

 *This dip can be made in advance and refrigerated until you’re ready to bake.
-If you’re cooking the dip from cold, I would suggest baking for 30mins or until warm throughout and boiling for a few minutes at the end to create extra crispiness 👍
+If you’re cooking the dip from cold, I would suggest baking for 30mins or until warm throughout and boiled for a few minutes at the end to create extra crispiness 👍